Margaret Murray was a pioneering Egyptologist, archaeologist, anthropologist, folklorist, and a trailblazing first-wave feminist.

 John Murray’s views were pretty normal for Victorian England, and he thought it was a good idea to quote Bible verse supporting that at his prepubescent niece.

-Her uncle did influence her profoundly in one aspect, though.
-He introduced her to archaeology.
+Her uncle did influence her profoundly in one aspect, though. (gap: 4s) He introduced her to archaeology.

-Despite no formal education, and after returning to Calcutta and working as a nurse for several years, Murray decided, in her 30s, to pursue her childhood passion.
+Despite no formal education, and after returning to Calcutta and working as a nurse for several years, Murray decided, in her thirties, to pursue her childhood passion.

 With her mother’s encouragement, she moved to London and started studying egyptology under pioneering archaeologist Flinders Petrie.
-Her ascent was steep—in 1898 she became the first female lecturer in archaeology in the United Kingdom.
+Her ascent was steep— in eighteen ninety-eight she became the first female lecturer in archaeology in the United Kingdom.

 She took part in several archaeological digs in Egypt and published multiple papers and books on the subject.

-Sheppard notes that Murray unwrapped a mummy in front of an audience of over 500 people in 1908—again, the first women to do so.
+Sheppard notes that Murray unwrapped a mummy in front of an audience of over five hundred people in 1908— again, the first woman to do so.

 Murray was successful and well-respected by her peers.